TurboGears/tg2docs/docs/main/Deployment/nginx/load_balance.rst

 ------------------------------

 It's pretty simple to get TurboGears set up behind a Nginx server so that it proxies requests to the CherryPy server.
 Here is a sample configuration that not only proxies to your TurboGears application, but serves static content with Nginx and load balances between two TurboGears application instances as well.

+.. todo:: references CherryPy, update for TG |version|

 ::

     http {
         # boilerplate nginx config ...

         upstream mycluster {
             server 127.0.0.1:8080;
             server 127.0.0.1:8081;
         }